ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 ### Slow/buggy interface

-Please note that the MailChimp editor is very slow when working with the all-in-one template file.
-This is a limitation of their template builder, and unfortunately there's currently no way to overcome it for templates with dozens of modules.
+Please note that the MailChimp editor can be slow at times.
+This is a limitation of their template builder, and unfortunately there's currently no way to overcome it.

 ### Scrolling issues